 Accelerated Bookbuild (Finance) Definition

-An accelerated bookbuild is a method whereby the offering of new shares in the equity of capital market is done within a short period.
-The bookbuild of the offering in completed quickly, often within 48 hours or less.
-This method of one that provides an offer a company or an investor to purchase stocks in the equity market in a short period of time.
+An accelerated bookbuild is a method whereby the offering of new shares in the equity or capital market is done within a short period.
+The bookbuild of the offering is completed quickly, often within 48 hours or less.
+This method provides an offer to a company or an investor to purchase stocks in the equity market in a short period of time.
 Companies use the accelerated bookbuild method when they want to acquire another firm or when they are in dire need of financing.
 Little or no marketing is done when using accelerated bookbuild.